Explore jobs

 Certified Medical Reimbursement Specialists (CMRS) are skilled in facilitating the claims paying process from the time a service is rendered by a health care provider until the balance is paid.
 The CMRS is knowledgeable in ICD9, CPT4 and HCPCS Coding, Medical Terminology, Insurance claims and billing, appeals and denials, fraud and abuse, HIPAA, OIG Compliance, information and web technology, reimbursement, and much more.
 CMRS Billers play a critical role in a health care provider's daily business operations.

-The Certified Billing and Coding Specialist (CBCS) certification is most common among medical coders.
-This certification is awarded by the National Healthcareer Association.
+The best medical coder certification is Certified Billing and Coding Specialist (CBCS).
+The Certified Billing and Coding Specialist (CBCS) is awarded by the National Healthcareer Association.
 This certification is great to have as it shows an improvement in your competency to perform your role.
 You can earn this certification at the beginning of your career, as it often doesn't require a minimum education level and work experience.
-To become a certified medical coder with Certified Billing and Coding Specialist (CBCS), you need to pass the exam.
-This certificate requires more than two years of work experience.
-Renew certification every 2 year.

-Medical coders are most likely to hold a combination of the following certifications: Certified Billing and Coding Specialist (CBCS), Certified Coding Specialist (CCS), and Certified Professional Coder (CPC).
+The most common combination of medical coder certifications include: Certified Billing and Coding Specialist (CBCS), Certified Coding Specialist (CCS), and Certified Professional Coder (CPC).

 In this course, you will develop the knowledge and skills to assess and stabilize certain types of patients for transport.
 By the end of this course, you will be able to: 1) assess a basic medical patient 2) describe general pharmacologic principles and the skills associated with medication administration, 3) explain airway physiology, the assessment of the airway and available interventions for airway management, 4) identify, assess and formulate a plan to stabilize a patient with a...